rapidsai/deployment/source/platforms/colab.md

 ## Next steps

-For an overview of how you can access and work with your own datasets in Colab, check out this [guide](https://towardsdatascience.com/3-ways-to-load-csv-files-into-colab-7c14fcbdcb92).
+Check out this [guide](https://towardsdatascience.com/) for an overview of how to access and work with your own datasets in Colab.

 For more RAPIDS examples, check out our RAPIDS [notebooks](https://github.com/rapidsai/notebooks) and [notebooks-contrib](https://github.com/rapidsai/notebooks-contrib) repos